Automated Commit Feedback

 The IQ Policy Evaluation report can also be accessed from a commit itself by clicking the status icon then clicking the Details link to the right of the IQ Policy Evaluation component summary on the checks popup.

-An IQ Policy Evaluation step can be added to the GitLab pipeline to provide feedback or even block Merge Requests when it detects vulnerable components or policy violations.
-See the sections below on protecting target branches for more information.
+An IQ Policy Evaluation step can be added to the GitLab pipeline to provide feedback or even block Merge Requests when it detects vulnerable components or policy violations (see the section on protecting target branches).
 When violations are detected, the 'IQ Policy Evaluation' will link to the full scan report on IQ Server.

 Viewing the Full Policy Evaluation Report in Nexus IQ